 Brian Gevry, CFA

-Chief Executive Officer, Co-Chief Investment Officer
+Chief Executive Officer, Chief Investment Officer

 Michael Krushena, CFA